Reference Games as a Testbed for the Alignment of Model Uncertainty and Clarification Requests: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In this paper, we examined whether vision-language models (VLMs), as addressees in reference games, can deal with internal uncertainty by generating clarification requests.
+We examined whether vision-language models (VLMs), as listeners in reference games, can act on internal uncertainty by requesting clarification.

 Our results show that VLMs display only a limited ability to do so.
-GPT-5-mini achieves high accuracy overall and generates clarification requests more often when uncertain.
-In contrasts, the Qwen2.5-VL family models' use of clarification requests appears to be largely decoupled from their internal uncertainty and overall task performance.
-Given the relative simplicity and self-contained nature of reference games, these findings highlight a gap in pragmatic abilities: even in a setting where uncertainty is quantifiable and clarification needs should be apparent, models struggle to translate uncertainty into appropriate interactional responses.
+GPT-5-mini achieves high accuracy overall and uses clarifications more often when uncertain.
+In contrast, the Qwen2.5-VL models' use of clarifications is be largely decoupled from their internal uncertainty and overall task performance.
+Given the relative simplicity and contained nature of reference games, these findings highlight a gap in pragmatic abilities: even in a setting where uncertainty is quantifiable and clarification needs should be apparent, models struggle to translate uncertainty into appropriate interactional responses.

-This conclusion is reinforced by our interaction analysis that shows that providing human-in-the-loop responses to these requests rarely improves performance (see Appendix~\ref{app:interaction-experiment}).
-Many of the generated clarification requests are uninformative or even inappropriate given the task, rather than genuine attempts to resolve internal uncertainty -- let alone adhering to universal principles for sharing responsibility in achieving intersubjectivity in dialogue \citep{dingemanse2015universal}.
+This conclusion is reinforced by our interaction analysis that shows that providing human responses to these requests rarely improves performance.
+Many of the generated clarification requests are uninformative or even inappropriate given the task, rather than genuine attempts to resolve internal uncertainty -- let alone reflecting the universal principles for shared responsibility in achieving intersubjectivity \citep{dingemanse2015universal}.